particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ### Export native source

 Instead of using the Expo EAS cloud build service you can export source to build using native tools.
+Using native tools you can do as many build as you want at no charge.

 This will create a project that can be opened in Xcode on a Mac to build an iOS mobile app: